by Tony Harris • December 5, 2022

 A CSRF attempts to trick users into performing an action that may aid the attacker in stealing data, passwords, etc. This action may be changing an account setting or password, among other things.
 If this attack is successful with someone with full access to the application, it will compromise the application itself.

 MITM attacks, also known as hijack attacks, are where a user is trying to communicate legitimately with a second party or platform and an attacker hacks, blocks or otherwise interrupts the line of communication without the victim being aware.
 The user then sends their credentials or other sensitive information to the hacker instead of its intended destination.

 A Cross-Site Scripting attack is a client-side attack.
 The attacker injects a malicious script through an application into a website.

 There are various types of injection attacks, but all involve malicious input into a program or service.
 Injection flaws permitting this type of attack are a common problem in APIs.

 While you can use either HTTP or HTTPS with APIs, it is strongly recommended that you always use HTTPS.
 HTTPS provides an added layer of security through encryption.
-HTTP offers absolutely no encryption, meaning that anyone who gains access to the service can read the data.
+HTTP offers no encryption and only basic authentication, meaning that anyone who gains access to the service can read the data.

-Using API frameworks or templates can also be an excellent way to ensure that you are adhering to the best of security.
+Using API frameworks or templates can also be an excellent way to ensure that you are adhering to the best security practices.
 There are many open-source or paid options for REST API frameworks.
 These will often have security measures built in.